Gang Parade

-Gang Parade (ギャングパレード), stylized as GANG PARADE (formerly known as Pla2me (プラニメ) and POP (ピォピ)) is a Japanese alternative idol girl group formed in 2014.
+Gang Parade (ギャングパレード), stylized as GANG PARADE (formerly known as Pla2me (プラニメ) and POP (ピオピ)) is a Japanese alternative idol girl group formed in 2014.
 In 2020, Gang Parade split into two groups: Go to the Beds and Paradises.
 They resumed activities in 2022.

 History

-2014–2015: Debut as Pla2me, Reformation as POP and P.O.P
+2014–2015: Debut as Pla2me, reformation as POP

 On September 30, 2014, the duo Pla2me consisting of members Saki Kamiya and Mari Mizuta debuted under T-Palette Records with the single "Plastic 2 Mercy".
 They released their second single, "Unit", on January 6, 2015.
 On April 1, Mari Mizuta withdrew from Pla2me due to "difference in opinion".

-On June 1, 2015, Pla2me changed their name to POP (Period Of Plastic 2 Mercy) and added four new members (Miki Yamamachi, Yua Yumeno, Ao Shigusawa and Maaya Inukai) to the group.
+On June 1, 2015, Pla2me changed their name to POP (Period Of Plastic 2 Mercy) and four new members: Miki Yamamachi, Yua Yumeno, Ao Shigusawa and Maaya Inukai, joined the group.
 The group released their first album, P.O.P, on August 4.
 Their first single as POP, "Happy Lucky Kirakira Lucky", was released on December 8.

-2016: Rename to Gang Parade and Barely Last
+2016: Rename to Gang Parade

 The group's fourth single overall, "Queen of POP", was released on March 15, 2016.

 On June 17, POP changed their name to Gang Parade.
-They released their first single as Gang Parade, "We Are The Idol", on July 19.
+They released their first single as Gang Parade, "We Are the Idol", on July 19.
 On July 20, Ao Shigusawa withdrew from the group as her family did not support her musical career.
 In October, Gang Parade held their first concert tour, the Barely Last Tour.
 During the tour on October 2, new member Can GP Maika joined the group.
 On October 6, new members Coco Partin Coco, Yuka Terashima and Yui Ga Dockson joined the group.
 The group released their second album overall and first as Gang Parade, Barely Last, on November 8.

-2017–2018: Gang Parade Takes Themselves Higher!!
+2017–2019: Major label debut

 In April 2017, Gang Parade embarked on their second concert tour, the Gang Parade Body & 7 Soul Tour.
 Their sixth single, "Foul", was released on April 25.

-In July, Gang Parade embarked on their third concert tour, the Gang Parade Beyond The Mountain Tour.
+In July, Gang Parade embarked on their third concert tour, the Gang Parade Beyond the Mountain Tour.
 Their seventh single, "Beyond the Mountain", was released on July 25.
 The group's third album, Gang Parade Takes Themselves Higher!!, was released on November 21.

-From January to February 2018, Gang Parade embarked on their fourth concert tour, the Gang Parade Breaking The Road Tour.
-Their eighth single, "Breaking The Road", was released on February 20.
+From January to February 2018, Gang Parade embarked on their fourth concert tour, the Gang Parade Breaking the Road Tour.
+Their eighth single, "Breaking the Road", was released on February 20.
 On April 17, two new members, Usagi Tsukino and Haruna Bad Chiiiin joined the group.
 Their ninth single, "Gang 2", was released on May 29.
 From July to September Gang Parade embarked on their fifth concert tour, the Gang Parade Rebuild Tour.
 Their tenth single, "Can't Stop", was released on September 11.